Here2ServeU/aws-codepipeline-terraform/README.md

-# AWS Auto Scaling and SNS Provisioning with Terraform
+# AWS CodePipeline Provisioning with Terraform

 This repository contains Terraform configurations for provisioning Auto Scaling groups and SNS topics on AWS.